skarppinen/cpf-diff-init/README.md

 for usage instructions.
 These scripts produce raw simulation output, which can be be postprocessed with the script `postprocess-simulations.jl`.
 See the help for this script for further details.

+Running the scripts in this folder will produce a new folder `output` containing the generated data.

 [julia]: https://julialang.org/
 [julia-downloads]: https://julialang.org/downloads/